Get

 At some point, you want your dog to perform their bow trick just about anywhere.
 However, when they’re learning it, it’s vital that the environment is as quiet as possible.
 It should be distraction-free and familiar to your dog.
 The best spot is somewhere in your home, where you can control the distractions and keep your dog focused.

 If there are others in your household, they should be out of the way and quiet during this time.
-We recommend having everyone out of the house when you’re first training your dog.
+We recommend minimizing noise and movement to help your dog concentrate.
 If you have other dogs, you’ll need to separate them for training.

 dog about to do the bow trick